top of page

 “Armed?”

-“A single pistol in one holster, the other’n empty.
-An’ an old cavalry sword, drawn an’ held casual in his right hand, draggin’ the point through the dirt as he walked.”
+“Single ol’ flintlock pistol in a holster, the other’n empty.
+An’ a cavalry sword, drawn an’ held casual in his right hand, draggin’ the point through the dirt as he walked.”

 “There was a demon riding him, Thom.
 What was its name?”